gayedinc/howtocreatearestaurantmenupagewithjs/README.md

-# howtocreatearestaurantmenupagewithjs
+# Restaurant Menu Page with JavaScript
-Restaurant Menu Page with JavaScript
+I designed a food menu divided into specific categories using JavaScript in this project.